rodrimati1992/abi_stable_crates/readme.md

 Here is the relevant rfcs for unions with Drop types: https://github.com/rust-lang/rfcs/blob/master/text/2514-union-initialization-and-drop.md

+# Minumum Rust version

+This crate support Rust back to 1.33, using a build script to automatically enable features from newer versions.

 # Cargo Features

-This library uses a build script to support newer versions of Rust.

-If it becomes possible to disable build scripts you can enable them manually by setting the appropriate features.
+If it becomes possible to disable build scripts, you can manually enable support for Rust past 1.33 features with the `rust_*_*` cargo features.

 # License